ryyReid/ReidCLI/README.md

 ## Providers

-`stub` (offline, deterministic) is always registered and always the default — nothing auto-promotes over it.
+`stub` (offline, deterministic) is always registered and always the default â€” nothing auto-promotes over it.
 Real HTTP providers all speak stdlib `urllib` (no extra dependency):